Heimir Hallgrímsson

-Heimir Hallgrímsson (born 10 June 1967) is an Icelandic professional football manager, former player, and dentist who is the current manager of the Republic of Ireland men's national team.
+Heimir Hallgrímsson (born 10 June 1967) is an Icelandic professional football manager, former player, and dentist who is the current manager of the Republic of Ireland national football team.

+He played football for amateur, semi-professional, and lower-tier regional football clubs.
+He then coached amateur clubs, Iceland, Al-Arabi in Qatar, and Jamaica, prior to Ireland.

 Early life

 Heimir was born on 10 June 1967, and grew up in a family of six children on the island of Heimaey.
 His father ran a business repairing fishing nets.
-Heimir originally studied computer science at Reykjavik University with the aim of becoming a software engineer, but later qualified in dentistry, working as a dentist in Heimaey.
+Heimir originally studied computer science at Reykjavík University with the aim of becoming a software engineer, but later qualified in dentistry, and worked as a dentist in Heimaey.

 Career

-As a player Heimir started playing for ÍBV from his local town Vestmannaeyjar in 1986.
-He played with them until 1996 except for the 1993 season in which he played for Höttur while managing their women's team.
+Heimir played for amateur, semi-professional, and lower-tier regional football clubs.
+He started playing for the men's football department of the ÍBV multi-sport club from his local town Vestmannaeyjar in 1986.
+He played with them until 1996 except for the 1993 season in which he played for the Höttur sports club in Iceland while managing their women's team.
 From 1996 until 2007 he played lower league football with another club from Vestmannaeyjar, from 1996 to 1997 he played with Smástund and from 1998 with KFS, the merged team of Smástund and another lower league team from Vestmannaeyjar called Framherjar.
 From 2002 to 2007 his appearances were sporadic.
-Throughout his playing career, he also served as the dentist for his home village, and even after taking sole reign over the Icelandic national team after Euro 2016.

-In the summer of 2016, he cared for a player who had a tooth knocked out at a local women's game he was attending, going on the pitch while the player was knocked unconscious and putting the tooth back in place, and then personally making the necessary tooth repair at a nearby dental office.
+Throughout his playing career, he also served as the dentist for his village, and even after taking reign over the Icelandic national team after Euro 2016.
+In the summer of 2016, he cared for a player who had a tooth knocked out at a local women's game he was attending, going on the pitch and putting the tooth back in place, and then making the tooth repair at his dental office.